-Sony China announced on October 15th that it has formed a strategic partnership with Meizu Flyme.
+Sony China announced on October 15th that it had formed a strategic partnership with Meizu Flyme.
 Based on keeping the original Android operating system in the new Xperia 1 III and other new products, it plans to pre-install or give consumers the ability to download some Flyme adaptation applications.

 Sony has been lagging in the mobile phone market for a long time.
 It only sold 2.9 million mobile phones worldwide last year.
 The total global mobile phone shipments in the same year were 1.3 billion, with Sony accounting for barely 0.2 percent.

-Meizu’s market share has plummeted after it dropped the Meizu Blue brand in 2018.
+Meizu’s market share plummeted after it dropped the Meizu Blue brand in 2018.
 Its domestic market share was barely 1% in the fourth quarter of that year, a significant loss of 79 percent year on year.
 Meizu’s domestic market share was barely 0.3 percent in the third quarter of 2020.

-China has traditionally been the world’s largest mobile phone market, according to industry insiders, and the Sony brand is still well-known in the home market.
+According to industry insiders, China has traditionally been the world’s largest mobile phone market, and the Sony brand is still well-known in the home market.
 This time’s collaboration with Flyme shows that it hasn’t given up on the Chinese market and is looking to make a comeback.

-Sony referred to Meizu Flyme as China’s premier Android customization system in an official statement and anticipated that it would help the Sony Xperia series of mobile phones offer a more comprehensive localization experience.
+In an official statement, Sony referred to Meizu Flyme as China’s premier Android customization system and anticipated that it would help the Sony Xperia series of mobile phones offer a more comprehensive localization experience.
 Flyme is a Meizu-developed smartphone operating system based on the Android platform.
 It has over 100 million users and has been online for over 9 years.
 It has created user interfaces, themes, and software that comes pre-installed.

 However, the question is, why did Sony collaborate with Meizu, which is progressively becoming a small factory, rather than Xiaomi, which has greater market sales and over 300 million MIUI users per month?

-According to industry analysts, Sony will not fully integrate Flyme into its mobile phones, instead of focusing on some Meizu-specific localized applications.
+According to industry analysts, Sony will not fully integrate Flyme into its mobile phones instead of focusing on some Meizu-specific localized applications.
 Meizu Flyme’s design is “compact and fresh,” which contrasts with Sony’s “business succinct” style; Meizu Flyme may be unable to handle Sony’s high-performance camera feature.